 This summer, despite the Covid-19 lockdown and ongoing social distancing restrictions, you can still join in celebrating the Scotland’s Year of Coast and Waters #YCW2020 by taking close up photographs of seaweed on your local beach.
-Closing date August 20th.
+NOTE Closing date EXTENDED till Sunday 30th August.

 Seaweeds have such interesting shapes, colours, patterns and textures.
 Stretch down and examine closely a seaweed where it grows or where it has been washed up to.
 Can you capture these qualities in a photo, perhaps with an interesting angle and framing?